rockstor/rockstor-doc/installation/quickstart.rst

 To create a USB install disk on Linux or Mac one can use the dd command.
-For example if your USB device is /dev/sdc then from within the directory containing your downloaded or self built (see:`rockstor-installer <https://github.com/rockstor/rockstor-installer>`_) file (iso for X86_64's) the single line command would be:-
+For example if your USB device is /dev/sdc then from within the directory containing your downloaded or self-built (see:`rockstor-installer <https://github.com/rockstor/rockstor-installer>`_) file (iso for X86_64's) the single line command would be:-